Special Report: In the Age of AI, A New Playbook for Data Center Power Supplies

 AI is siphoning huge amounts of power from the grid.
 One way to manage these mounting power demands is to overhaul the power electronics that convert and distribute it around the sprawling data centers driving the AI boom.

-For this takeover week, Electronic Design consulted with industry insiders and technical experts to fill in the blanks for engineers about how AI's thirst for electricity is transforming server power supplies from the inside out.
+For this special report, Electronic Design consulted with industry insiders and technical experts to fill in the blanks for engineers about how AI's thirst for electricity is transforming server power supplies from the inside out.
+Members can download the ebook or read the individual articles online.

 At the heart of these data centers are thousands of high-performance AI chips, which are burning through vast amounts of power to train large language models (LLMs) and run other computationally intense workloads.
 Next-generation GPUs like NVIDIA’s Blackwell B100 and B200 consume more than 1,000 W of power each, which is approximately 3X the power budget of a traditional CPU.
 These new demands are leading to a rapid escalation in data-center power densities, with power-per-rack specifications climbing from 30 to 40 kW to more than 100 kW.